-Take for example this Qolsys IQ Panel.
-Not only does it provide a wide range of features like industry-leading IoT support, a 5 Megapixel HD camera, and glass break detection, it also uses data encryption on each radio surface to keep information safe.
+For example, take this Qolsys IQ Panel.
+Not only does it provide a wide range of features like industry-leading IoT support, a 5 Megapixel HD camera, and glass break detection, but it also uses data encryption on each radio surface to keep information safe.

 This wireless platform utilizes 128-bit AES encryption for a high level of security.
-The Honeywell Lyric also offers security solutions to make protecting your home easier than ever, like responding to voice commands, making it easier than ever to control your light, lock, thermostat, and video devices that run on Z-Wave technology.
+The Honeywell Lyric also offers security solutions to make protecting your home easier than ever.
+For example, it responds to voice commands, making it easier than ever to control your light, lock, thermostat, and video devices that run on Z-Wave technology.

 In addition to providing 96 encrypted wireless security zones, Resolution products, like the Helix control panel, are yet another way to help take your home security to the next level.

-For example, the Helix control panel offers 96 encrypted wireless zones, allows for multiple connection options, and is super easy to install!
+For example, the Helix control panel offers 96 encrypted wireless zones and allows for multiple connection options.
+It’s also super easy to install!

 Click here to check out other Resolution products here.